Manuel Álvarez Bravo

 Mexican photographer Manuel Álvarez Bravo, considered one of the foremost Latin American photographers of the 20th century, is celebrated for his iconic, dreamlike portrayals of the Mexican working class, as well as his surreal still lifes.
 His poetic imagery, emerging in the late 1920s, masterfully captured the intricate interplay between Mexico’s pre-Columbian heritage and the rapid advancements of modern life, illustrating the social contradictions and apparent discontinuities of his time.

-A self-taught artist, Álvarez Bravo found early recognition when he won first prize at a local photography competition in Oaxaca in 1925.
-As Mexico City was establishing itself as a vibrant hub for international artistic and intellectual exchange, Álvarez Bravo aligned himself with the international avant-garde, connecting with artists such as Tina Modotti, Edward Weston, and the surrealists.
-This period marked his engagement with modernity, paired with a deep search for a unique Mexican identity.
+A self-taught photographer, Manuel Álvarez Bravo gained early recognition in 1925 when he won first prize in a local photography competition in Oaxaca.
+As Mexico City became a hub for international artistic and intellectual exchange, he aligned himself with avant-garde movements, connecting with figures such as Tina Modotti, Edward Weston, and members of the surrealist movement.
+While embracing modernist aesthetics, he remained deeply engaged with themes rooted in Mexican identity.